 Day 5 – Jaipur to Pushkar.
 Your journey will take you 150kms over 4 hours.
 Upon arrival in Pushkar, you will go on a camel safari in the desert and camp overnight (breakfast and dinner).

-Day 6 – Pushkar to Lalsot.
+Day 6 – Pushkar to Jaipur.
 You will have a guided tour of Pushkar after breakfast and visit Holy Lake and Lord Brahma’s temple.
-Later, you will transfer from Pushkar to Jaipur. (breakfast and dinner).
+Later, you will transfer to Jaipur. (breakfast & dinner).